 Launch of IDA

-With an initial funding of $912.7 million, IDA was launched on September 24, 1960 with 15 signatory countries - Australia, Canada, China, Germany, India, Italy, Malaysia, Norway, Pakistan, Sudan, Sweden, Thailand, United Kingdom, United States, and Vietnam.
+With initial funding of $912.7 million, IDA was launched on September 24, 1960, with 15 signatory countries - Australia, Canada, China, Germany, India, Italy, Malaysia, Norway, Pakistan, Sudan, Sweden, Thailand, United Kingdom, United States, and Vietnam.
 Within its first eight months of launch, IDA had 51 members and allocated credits worth $101 million to four countries.
 Honduras received the first IDA credit for highway maintenance.
 Chile, Sudan, and India were the other three recipients.